Peleke/Rocket.Chat/docs/WALKTHROUGH.md

 | **4 - Validation** | ESLint | No new warnings |
 | **4 - Validation** | Build | Successful compilation |

-Feels like 1-2 hours of actual driving, a extra 1-2 to deal with microservices testing setup up-front.
+Feels like 1-2 hours of actual driving...One change, but many microservices :shrug:

 ### Implementation Sketch
 1. Read `apps/meteor/server/stream/stdout.ts` (symbol-based with Serena)